Gum Correction

 The first step we undertake is a thorough and robust examination of your gums followed by a diagnosis of the potential problem.
 We always invite patients for an initial consultation to perform the examination, discuss their issue and explain the variety of potential causes and treatment options suitable to their circumstances.

 In some instances, we may need to first address other factors that are the likely cause of the gum issue.
-For example, if the bone and root surface covering gum is receding due to grinding or periodontal disease or a combination of both, it is important to first address and solve these issues before starting any cosmetic procedure.
-As a rule, the preconditions for aesthetic gum surgery are healthy and decay free teeth where no root canal infections are present, and no active periodontal disease can be identified.
+For example, if the bone and root surface covering the gum is receding due to grinding or periodontal disease or a combination of both, it is important to first address and solves these issues before starting any cosmetic procedure.
+As a rule, the preconditions for aesthetic gum surgery are healthy and decay-free teeth where no root canal infections are present, and no active periodontal disease can be identified.

 Why choose Wimpole Street Dental Clinic for gum correction?